 Future flood risk mapping

 Flood modelling (for a 1 in 200 year event), has been produced for the Poole Local Plan to understand the scale and nature of future flood risk to 100 years beyond the end of the plan period i.e. 2133.
-Find out if your property falls within this future flood risk zone.
+Find out if your property falls within this future flood risk zone (due to the amount of data in the map it may take a while to load).

 The NPPF requires the sequential test to be undertaken for new developments proposed in areas at higher risk of flooding.
 In accordance with paragraph 158 of the NPPF (July 2018), the SFRA should be the basis for applying the sequential test.
 The updated level 2 section of the SFRA provides details of the revised study area boundary for application of the sequential test.
 The study area includes those parts of central Poole which have been identified for growth and regeneration and within which strategic development sites will require flood defences.
 The sites located within the study area will not need to meet the NPPF sequential test requirements.